Skip to main content

 Article types

 Research articles must describe the outcomes and application of unpublished original research.
 These should make a substantial contribution to knowledge and understanding in the subject matter and should be supported by relevant figures and tabulated data.
-Research articles should be approximately 8,000 words in length.
+Research articles should be approximately 8,000 words in length and must pass peer review in order to be published.

 Structure